Jump To

 Photo by James Gibson / We Animals Media

-In some areas of the world, pig exploitation and consumption is slowly decreasing, while in other areas, it’s rapidly increasing.
-This leaves us with the important task of understanding why this is happening and how we can stop it from increasing.
+In some areas of the world, the number of pigs exploited and killed for their flesh is slowly decreasing, while in other areas, it’s rapidly increasing.
+In addition to being exploited for their flesh, pigs continue to be victims of research and to be bred and sold as novelty pets.
+All this leaves us with the important task of understanding why these things are happening and how we can advocate on pigs’ behalf.
 One way we can do this is by learning more and teaching others about pigs through compassionate educational resources like sanctuaries for farmed animals, books, videos, and articles like this.
 Another way we can do this is by modeling an alternative way of being in relationship with pigs that honors them as individuals deserving of a life free from harm and exploitation.
 Animal sanctuaries can play a critical role in this endeavor by caring for pigs in a way that carefully considers the complexities of their current existence.
-While they are physically, cognitively, and behaviorally very similar to their wild boar relatives in many ways, domestication and modern farming has had a significant impact on their physical and mental well-being.
+While they are physically, cognitively, and behaviorally very similar to their wild boar relatives in many ways, domestication and modern farming have had a significant impact on their physical and mental well-being.

 Additional Care Recommendations for Older Pigs | The Open Sanctuary Project